 We are a group of survivors, family members, and advocates of justice.
 We seek to free all survivors of police torture and wrongful conviction, and to support their success upon release.
 Our goal is a community-focused, transformative justice system.

 Illinois is the only state in the United States that has a Torture Inquiry and Relief Commission (TIRC) created by statute.
 Chicago is the only city in the United States that has officially, by city ordinance, apologized for the systematic torture and wrongful conviction of men and women.
 It is the only city that has created a publicly financed fund for the payment of reparations to torture survivors.

 And yet, most torture survivors remain in prison decades later.
 At best they have been released after serving long, unjustified sentences and are now branded as felons.
 One part of the issue is the lack of funding with the TIRC, which investigates claims of torture.
 In fact, the TIRC has a backlog of 540 cases due to a lack of resources and the enormous issue of police torture in this state.
 This means that, although 120 cases of police torture have been acknowledged, the number may actually be far larger than we can imagine.

-Our immediate goal is to demand that Governor Pritzker use his absolute and Constitutional power of pardon to immediately pardon all of the people that the TIRC has found to have claims that are “credible and merit judicial review for appropriate relief.”
+Our immediate goal is to demand that Governor Pritzker use his absolute and Constitutional power of pardon to release all of the people that the TIRC has found to have credible claims of torture.
+You can help us pressure the governor here.

 Our overarching aim is to ensure that any person who has been tortured or wrongfully convicted is free and is treated with care and dignity upon release.
-We hope that all who have suffered this atrocity are rehabilitated and able to return to a life of, freedom, and equal opportunity.
-To achieve this, it is imperative that all those who are released receive adequate compensation for the years they were wrongfully incarcerated.
-This includes those who have already been released and who were convicted under the previously outlined circumstances.
+We hope that all who have suffered this injustice are rehabilitated and able to return to a life of freedom and equal opportunity.

 Chicago Torture Justice Center